Wurundjeri Way: History

 When the Melbourne Docklands were redeveloped in the 1990s, Footscray Road - as the main north-south arterial road through the precinct - was closed as a through route and rebuilt as Harbour Esplanade.
 To replace the through route, Wurundjeri Way was constructed to the east.
 To connect to this new road Flinders Street was upgraded, and the north end of the Charles Grimes Bridge was rebuilt on a curve to connect to it.
 Reconstruction started in June 1999, and was completed by 2001.

 A feature of the road, and integral to its design and naming, is the gigantic statue of Bunjil the eagle, by Melbourne sculptor Bruce Armstrong which was constructed in the median at the south end of the road.
 Proposals to develop this area for new buildings including the air rights over Wurundjeri Way, may require the statue to be moved.

-Metropolitan Route 30 was extended west from Flinders Street along Wurundjeri Way Road and across the Charles Grimes Bridge on its opening in 1999.
+Metropolitan Route 30 was extended west from Flinders Street along Wurundjeri Way and across the Charles Grimes Bridge on its opening in 1999.
 National Highway 31 was re-aligned to run along Wurundjeri Way in 1999; this was replaced by Metropolitan Route 55 in 2005.

-The passing of the Transport Act of 1983 (itself an evolution from the original Highways and Vehicles Act of 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through the Road Construction Authority (later VicRoads).
+The passing of the Transport Act 1983 (itself an evolution from the original Highways and Vehicles Act 1924) provided for the declaration of State Highways, roads two-thirds financed by the state government through the Road Construction Authority (later VicRoads).
 Docklands Highway was declared along Footscray Road, across the Yarra River over the Charles Grimes Bridge to end at the interchange of Montague Street with West Gate Freeway in September 1994, later re-aligned along Wurundjeri Way when it opened between Dudley Street and the Yarra River in 1999; the road is still presently known (and signposted) as Wurundjeri Way along its gazetted section.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads declared the road as part of Docklands Highway (Arterial #6120), from Dudley Street to Montague Street in Docklands.

 In October 2025, the road was extended by 1.5 km as part of the West Gate Tunnel Project, with new intersections connecting to the West Gate Tunnel and Dynon Road.
 In the northbound direction, the extension begins as an exit from the existing road, leading into a bridge over the Dudley Street junction.
 In the southbound direction, the extension similarly bypasses Dudley Street using a bridge, then merges into the existing road south of the intersection, near the entry to Docklands Stadium.